 Q: Can I get a refund if I don’t like my purchase?

 A: Yes!
 We offer a 14-day money back guarantee.
-If you purchase a theme, plugin, or marketing collateral product from us and it’s just not for you, email us within 14 days of the purchase date and we’ll issue you a full refund.
+If you purchase a theme, plugin, or marketing collateral product from us and it’s just not for you, submit a support ticket within 14 days of the purchase date and we’ll issue you a full refund.

 Q: How can I add in my own colors and fonts into the blog?

 A: It depends which theme you’re installing!
 Our Hayes and Pearl themes both include built in color and Google Font controls, so you can customize both directly in the Customizer (view the Google Fonts library here).
 Additionally, our Rania theme includes color controls.

 For all other themes:

 All other themes are packaged with our Color Pack and Font Customizer plugins, which you can opt to install and activate.
 These plugins provide a great foundation of color and font choices, all of which can be changed with just a few clicks.

 If you want to incorporate fonts not offered in our free plugin, you’ll need to either use a third party app to adjust the fonts, or work with a developer to install and style them for you (or do this yourself).
 If you have particular hex color codes in mind for your site, you’ll definitely want to check out our Code Hacks library.
 There, we feature small snippets of CSS code which allow you to customize all manner of things in our themes and plugins, including color.